This is the second part of the Cycling Faux Pas series. In Part 1, I wrote about cycling fashion.

 3. Creaky Bottom Bracket

-Besides a noisy chain, a creaky bottom bracket will surely annoy the people who are riding with you.
+Besides a noisy chain, a creaky bottom bracket will undoubtedly annoy the people riding with you.

-No one wants to be constantly be reminded of the kreekkk kreeekkk sound that comes from your bike each time you pedal hard or stand up.
+No one wants to be always be reminded of the kreekkk kreeekkk sound that comes from your bike each time you pedal hard or stand up.

 4. Flat Pedals